 Things get a bit "out of hand" if you consider our focus example: Austria.
-The lovely country and home of this company puts very much emphasis on titles, degrees and other suffixes.
-In professional circles, Austrians start using degrees and titles on their business cards usually starting with a bachelor's degree.
-Whereas in Germany no degree below a master's degree is even mentioned anywhere, in Austria the "Magister" even becomes a title listed on official identification as "Mag.", just like "Prof. Dr." .
-The screenshot below lists all the possible combinations common in Austria, in contrast to the options in Germany.
+The lovely country and home of Lingohub greatly emphasize titles, degrees, and other suffixes.
+In professional circles, Austrians start using degrees and titles on their business cards, usually beginning with a bachelor's degree.
+Whereas in Germany, no degree below a master's is ever mentioned anywhere, in Austria, the "Magister" even becomes a title listed on official identification as "Mag." just like "Prof. Dr."